scikit-bio/scikit-bio/CONTRIBUTING.md

 Submitting code to scikit-bio
 -----------------------------

 scikit-bio is hosted on [GitHub](http://www.github.com), and we use GitHub's [Pull Request](https://help.github.com/articles/using-pull-requests) mechanism for reviewing and accepting submissions.
-Once You should go through the following steps to submit code to scikit-bio.
+You should work through the following steps to submit code to scikit-bio.

+**Note:** We recommend developing scikit-bio in a Python 3 environment because doctests must be written (and pass) in Python 3.

 1. Begin by [creating an issue](https://github.com/biocore/scikit-bio/issues) describing your proposed change (see [Types of contributions](#types-of-contributions) for details).